johnstonskj/rust-rdftk/README.md

-# An RDF Toolkit for Rust
+# RDFtk: An RDF Toolkit for Rust

 The RDF toolkit for Rust is a set of crates providing the ability to work with RDF data.
 The goal is to provide a consistent set of tools for reading and writing files, manipulating models programmatically, and working with graph